zenna/canyoupleaseappreciatethis/rules.md

 <h5>If you need more rules:</h5>

 Contemplate the issue about which you think you need additional rules, and I expect they will come.
-For example, I though I needed a rule about comments on this website, and contemplation gave me the rule that all comments must be delivered by USPS.
+For example, I thought I needed a rule about comments on this website, and contemplation gave me the rule that all comments must be delivered by USPS.
 I liked this rule, but lacked space to add it officially.
 With unofficial rules, proceed at your own risk.

 <h5>If you want something appreciated here:</h5>